 Establishing an overall winner for these tests is then a simple case of tallying up the points across these five rounds, and the car with the most is given the victory.
 If a car you were hoping to win in one of these comparisons doesn’t, rest assured that we will certainly give it its credit where it’s due and clarify how we arrived at the completely independently-determined verdict that we did.

-If you ever have any questions about our testing methods, feel free to reach out to us on any of our social media accounts to get in touch and we’ll aim to answer your queries as best we can.
+If you ever have any questions about our testing methods, feel free to reach out to us and we’ll aim to answer your queries as best we can.